anushaghimire/Amazon_Vine_Analysis/README.md

 ## Purpose:

 The purpose of the study is to analyze Amazon reviews written by members of the paid Amazon Vine program and to determine if there is any bias toward favorable reviews from Vine members in the dataset.
 To do the project I picked one dataset from  https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt and used PySpark to perform the ETL process.
 I extracted the dataset as dataframe and then transformed the dataset into 4 different dataframes: customers_table, products_table, review_id_table, and vine _table.
-Then I loaded the transformed data into pgAdmin.
+Then I loaded the transformed data into pgAdmin and ran query to check tables have been populated correctly.

+To determine the bias of vine reviews I used pandas to read the vine_table dataframe, then filtered data to calculate the percentages of vine 5-star reviews vs non-vine 5-star reviews.
 ## Results

 - How many Vine reviews and non-Vine reviews were there?